Maintaining your countertops may need more than just a thorough cleaning. Here are some pointers on how to keep each material in good condition.

 Caring for Wood Counters

 Mineral oil should be applied once a month to butcher block wood worktops for long-term durability.
-Non-butcher block wood countertops benefit from a marine oil, which protects the stain from fading.
+Non-butcher block wood countertops benefit from marine oil, which protects the stain from fading.
 Wood may be sanded to remove marks and burns, and stains can be readily removed with lemon juice or hydrogen peroxide.

 Caring For Quartz Counters